Find and Reduce Database Fragmentation in SQL Server

 - Drop or Re-Create the clustered Index: Re-creating the clustered index redistributes the data and full data pages are created.
 Fullness level can be done by replacing CREATE INDEX in place of FILLFACTOR.

 This blog discusses about the SQL Server Database Fragmentation and its types.
-It also covers, how one can find fragmentation in the database and what are the various ways to reduce the SQL database fragmentation .
+It also covers, how to find fragmentation in SQL Server and ways to reduce fragmentation in SQL Server.
+We are sure that by reading the entire article, users can easily check SQL server fragmentation & even reduce it as they want.